Post-Master’s Doctor of Nursing Practice

 The Post-Master’s DNP focuses on developing skills in translating research in practice, evaluating evidence, applying research in decision-making, and implementing viable clinical innovations to change practice and improve care delivery.

-Another advantage of completing a PM-DNP at Penn Nursing is our cross-discipline approach to innovative nursing practice.
+Another advantage of completing a PM-DNP at Penn Nursing?
+Our cross-discipline approach to innovative nursing practice.
 Our course faculty and project mentors are drawn from our world-class academic health center and The Wharton School.
 During in-person intensives, students meet all faculty and do workshops on leadership, evidence-based practice, and scholarly writing.
 There are also monthly webinars that feature faculty, alumni, and other leaders in healthcare innovation.

 The Post-Master’s DNP requires 10 course units which can be completed in two years.